AmeliaFannin/AmeliaFannin.github.io/index.md

 #### How do you get from Ravel to Ruby?
 After years as an orchestral bassoonist and music teacher, I am looking for a new challenge.
 Software development offers great opportunities for creative problem solving and a never-ending set of challenges.
 The strategies that I used to become an expert musician - study, critique, and practice - are just as useful when learning a language like Ruby or Go.

 I started this adventure by learning a little javascript and css, but soon became more interested in Ruby.
 Things got serious when I found myself solving math and logic problems to "relax."
 I have solved the first 50 Project Euler problems in Ruby, completed the Ruby Exercism.io problems 1-6, worked through a number of Ruby and Rails tutorials, and attended RailsBridge Boston.
-Lately I've been picking up a little Go and have used it to re-solve Eulers 1-7.
+Lately I've been picking up a little Go and brushing up on javascript.

 #### Education & Experience